 Yes, you do need a lawyer when you are considering a divorce.
 The reason for this is that you need legal advice which can only be given by an attorney.
 A Flat Fee Attorney is Cost Effective for Divorce: You may be thinking that a divorce lawyer is too expensive.
 However, not all divorce … Read more about Do You Need a Lawyer to File for Divorce?

-Attorney Stephen Drucker ready to help!
 When a person decides to divorce, he/she usually wants to do it as quickly as possible.
 The parties involved may have tried therapy or counseling or they may just realize that the marriage is not working.
-Sometimes they are already separated and now wish to … Read more about The Quickest Way to Divorce in California
+Sometimes they are already separated and now wish to divorce.
+Some may want to remarry and … Read more about The Quickest Way to Divorce in California

 Most people want to save money on their divorce.
 In California, there are ways to do this.
 California is very supportive of those who wish to file their divorce ‘in pro per’ or without legal representation.
 Although litigants can save money handling their case without a lawyer, they can also waste … Read more about How to Lower your Divorce Costs